How to Conduct Employee Training Needs Assessment

 Before you can begin any type of training program, you first have to complete an important assessment.
 This is the assessment of training needs, also known as the training needs analysis (TNA).

-A training need assessment is designed to identify training gaps and how to address them with a training plan.
+A training need assessment is designed to identify training gaps and how to address them with an effective training plan.

-In this free TNA article, we’ll provide a step-by-step review on how to conduct the best training needs analysis.
-We’ll answer, “What is a training needs assessment?” and provide a comprehensive training needs analysis process flow that you can follow to facilitate your training projects.
+In this TNA article, we’ll provide a step-by-step review on how to conduct the best training needs analysis.
+We’ll answer, “What is a training needs assessment?” and provide a comprehensive training needs analysis matrix that you can follow to facilitate your training projects.

-We will also reference a training needs assessment template, reporting dashboard, and training management tools that you can use for your needs.
+We will also reference a training needs assessment template, TNA report template, and training management tools that you can use for your needs.

 An example of a training needs assessment is when a company is adopting a new software tool, such as Slack.
 A learning needs analysis would need to be performed to see if employees were familiar with the tool already and how many were completely unfamiliar and needed training on the tool.